rohgoyal/getting-started/toolkit/2a/README.md

 3. Scroll back up to the Client ID field.
 Replace the Client ID value with a random one.

 4. Rerun the test by clicking **Invoke**.
-- You'll see a 401 Unauthorized response, along with details: "Client ID not registered".
+- You'll see a 401 Unauthorized response, together with the message "Client ID not registered".
     ![](images/test_api_keys_3.png)

 ### Call your API using the Client ID and Client Secret